tigerbeetle/tigerbeetle/docs/design/consistency.md

 - Requests retried by their original client session receive identical replies.
 - Requests retried by a different client (same request body, different session) may receive [different replies](#consistency-with-foreign-databases).
-- Events within a request are executed in sequential order.
-The effects of a given event will be observable when the next event within that request is applied.
+- Events within a request are executed in sequence.
+The effects of a given event are observable when the next event within that request is applied.
 - Events within a request do not interleave with events from other requests.
-(TODO: Can timeouts interleave batches, or should we shift the batch so that timeouts land entirely before/after?)
 - All events within a request batch are committed, or none are.
-Note that this does not mean that all of the events in a batch will either succeed or fail.
+Note that this does not mean that all of the events in a batch will succeed, or that all will fail.
 Events succeed or fail independently unless they are explicitly [linked](./client-requests.md#linked-events)

 #### [Events](../reference/operations/index.md)